AfrizalSeptiansyah/NYC-Taxi-Fare-Prediction/README.md

 # NYC-Taxi-Fare-Prediction
-Informasi lengkap terhadap dataset dapat diakses pada link berikut : https://www.kaggle.com/c/new-york-city-taxi-fare-prediction
+For more information about dataset please click : : https://www.kaggle.com/c/new-york-city-taxi-fare-prediction